runtimee/runtimee.github.io/_posts/2025-06-14-best-interview-language.md

 author: Yan
 title: The Best Programming Language for Tech Interviews
 ---
-# The Best Programming Language for Tech Interviews

 What’s the best programming language for interviews if you are pursuing a software engineer position?